Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in

-Classical reservoir computers utilize random initializations, rendering their study challenging since we must account both for the chosen setup and for the particular realization of the random numbers.
+Classical reservoir computers utilize random initializations, rendering their study challenging since we must account for both the chosen setup and the particular realization of the random numbers.
 To eliminate the element of randomness in reservoir computing, we introduced minimal reservoir computers\cite{Ma2023MinimalRC} as architectures defined entirely without random components.
-This simplifies analyzing their inner workings, as the absence of random initializations and network configurations allows for a more direct examination of the reservoir’s dynamic.
+This simplifies analyzing their inner workings, as the absence of random initializations and network configurations allows for a more direct examination of the reservoir’s dynamics.

 Minimal reservoir computers can be seen as deterministic subsets of classical reservoir computing approaches.
-In the following we outline their definition but want to refer to Ref. \onlinecite{Ma2023MinimalRC} for a detailed discussion.
+In the following, we outline their definition, but want to refer to Ref. \onlinecite{Ma2023MinimalRC} for a detailed discussion.

-The input data is not embedded randomly in a high-dimensional space.
+The input data are not embedded randomly in a high-dimensional space.
 Instead of creating random features from the data, as done in classical RC, for minimal RC we construct the features from the set of all subset sums of the coordinates.
 We use all partial sums which are creatable by the coordinates and we feed multiple copies of each feature into the reservoir.
 The number of copies fed into the reservoir is defined by the block size $b$ and each copy is assigned a weight in $[0,\;1]$ according to the weight vector $\underline{w}$ given by

 For a three-dimensional system the input matrix $\mathbf{W}_\textrm{in}$ is constructed by

 resulting in the following feature vector being fed into the reservoir: